dips-lab/Time-Series-and-Python-base-Prediction-Model/README.md

 * Use the starter Jupyter Notebooks for the time series and regression analyses and host the notebooks on GitHub.

 * Include a markdown that summarizes your models and findings and include this report in your GitHub repo.

-* Submit the link to your GitHub project to Bootcampspot.

----

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.